emlam/pylgorithms/README.md

 ###This software is provided "as is" without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

 ###I do not recommend using these algorithms or this package.
 This is for educational purposes.
+However, I do manual testing on each algorithm and may start adding unit tests before I add the linked list chapter.

 ##Current Status:
 ##Incomplete (barely started - even the setup for this package isn't done) v1.0.0.dev1